RobertEBurrell/mycode2/README.md

 # mycode (Project Title)

 Needing to Learn how to track my code
+Wanting to learn how to version control projects with git
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine